 - The right site and views

-House door serves as the primary access to deck, and the door position determines the initial elevation for a deck.
-Instead of just attaching a deck that fits an already existing ledger, go for designs that accentuate the view of the site.
-The deck size and position is influenced by the shape of your property, trees, landscaping, and heating and cooling vents.
+The house door serves as the primary access to deck, and the door’s position determines the initial elevation for a deck.
+Instead of attaching a deck that fits an existing ledger, go for designs that accentuate the view of the site.
+The deck size and position are influenced by the shape of your property, trees, landscaping, and heating and cooling vents.

-- Decks less than 30″ above the grade don’t require railing, but they appear rather squat and massive.
-Plus, the ground beneath gets concealed and becomes home to rodents and insects.
-Ventilation is essential here, because lower decks need to breathe keep away mold and mildew.
+- Decks less than 30 inches above the grade don’t require railing, but they can appear squat.
+Plus, the ground beneath gets concealed and becomes a home to rodents and insects.
+Ventilation is essential here, because lower decks need to breathe to keep away mold and mildew.

 - Higher decks are lightweight.
-Railings and stairs are essential installations for such decks, but stunning, panoramic views usually compensate for the additional construction.
-Moreover, the additional space beneath a high deck acts as storage or a screen for when it rains.
+Railings and stairs are essential installations for such decks, but stunning panoramic views usually compensate for the additional construction.
+Moreover, the space beneath a high deck acts as storage or a screen for when it rains.

 - Want vs. Need: How do I build my own deck?